 This manual contains information that is important for you to know and understand.
-This information relates to protecting YOUR SAFETY and PREVENTING Information for preventing damage to equipment.
-EQUIPMENT PROBLEMS .
-To help you recognize this information, we use the symbols to the right.
+This information relates to protecting YOUR SAFETY and PREVENTING DANGER URGENT SAFETY INFORMATION - A HAZARD THAT WILL CAUSE SERIOUS INJURY OR LOSS OF LIFE.
+Information for preventing damage to equipment.
+EQUIPMENT PROBLEMS.
+To help you recognize this informa- tion, we use the symbols to the right.
 Please read the manual and pay attention to these sections.
-AWARNING IMPORTANT SAFETY INFORMATION - A HAZARD THAT MIGHT CAUSE SERIOUS INJURY OR LOSS OF LIFE.
+MARNING IMPORTANT SAFETY INFORMATION - A HAZARD THAT MIGHT CAUSE SERIOUS INJURY OR LOSS OF LIFE.
 NOTE Information that you should pay special attention to.

-Call our Toll Free Number 1-800-888-2468, Ext 2, to obtain the location of the nearest Authorized Service Center for ordering repair parts and for warranty repairs.
+Call our Toll Free Number 1-8 Center for ordering repair part 200-888-2468, Ext 2 , to obtain the location of a solution of the second secon of the nearest Authorized Service